-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Bellevue exposed to these hazards.
 See hazard sections below and check your address for details.

 Precipitation risk in Bellevue, WA is very high.
 Heat risk is high.
 Drought risk is significant.
 About 65% of buildings in Bellevue, WA are at risk of wildfire, and the risk level for these buildings is relatively low.
 About 4% of buildings in Bellevue, WA are at risk of flooding, and the risk level for these buildings is significant.